jeenasusankurian/Secure-GSM-Based-Thermal-Monitoring-and-Set-Point-Control-System-/README.md

 - **Temperature-Sensitive Equipment Protection** – Providing early notification when environmental conditions exceed the configured limits.

+## Advantages

+- **Real-Time Monitoring** – Continuously monitors temperature and relative humidity using the DHT11 sensor.

+- **Remote Alert Notification** – Sends SMS alerts to the authorized user when the configured temperature or humidity limits are exceeded.

+- **Secure Remote Access** – Password-protected SMS commands help prevent unauthorized modification of system settings.

+- **Authorized User Verification** – Remote commands are accepted only from the authorized mobile number.

+- **Local and Remote Configuration** – Allows configuration of set-points and password through the local keypad and authorized SMS commands.

+- **Non-Volatile Data Storage** – Stores important configuration data in the AT24C256 EEPROM, allowing the settings to be retained after power loss.

+- **Timestamped Alerts** – Uses the LPC2148 on-chip RTC to provide date and time information for alert messages.

+- **Simple User Interface** – Provides a 16×2 LCD and 4×4 matrix keypad for local monitoring and configuration.

+- **Independent Operation** – Performs monitoring and alert functions without requiring a computer during operation.

+- **Modular Design** – Separates peripheral and functional modules, making the firmware easier to understand, maintain, test, and modify.

+- **GSM-Based Remote Communication** – Enables remote monitoring and notification through SMS communication.

+- **Low-Cost Embedded Solution** – Uses a microcontroller-based architecture with commonly available embedded peripherals.

+## Limitations

+- **DHT11 Accuracy and Response Time** – The DHT11 provides suitable temperature and humidity measurements for basic monitoring, but its accuracy and response speed are limited compared with higher-end sensors.

+- **GSM Network Dependency** – SMS alerts and remote commands depend on GSM network availability and signal strength.
+Delays may occur when network connectivity is poor.

+## Future Enhancements

+- **IoT and Cloud Integration** – Integrate IoT connectivity and cloud storage for remote monitoring, data logging, and visualization of temperature and humidity data.

+- **Mobile Application** – Develop a mobile application for remote monitoring, configuration, and alert management.

+- **Advanced Sensors** – Replace the DHT11 with more accurate and reliable temperature and humidity sensors for improved measurement performance.

+- **Data Logging and Analysis** – Add long-term storage of sensor readings and graphical analysis to identify environmental trends.

 ## Project Modules

 - GSM